 Fig. 7.
-Program Typing (selected judgements from Figure A.5)
+Program Typing (selected judgements from the technical report)

 Figure 7 specifies when a MonNom program is considered valid.
 In particular, the inheritance hierarchy must be valid ($\vdash \mathcal{H}$).
-Then the signature must provide method signatures for every class and interface as well as constructor and field signatures for every class in a manner that respects inheritance of methods ($\mathcal{H} \vdash \mathcal{S} : \mathcal{H}$).
-The implementation must provide, for every class, a constructor initializing every field as well as a body for each method in accordance with the signature ($\mathcal{H} \mid \mathcal{S} \vdash \mathcal{I} : \mathcal{S}$).
+Then the signature must provide method signatures for every class and interface as well as constructor and field signatures for every class in a manner that respects inheritance of methods ($\mathcal{H} \vdash S : \mathcal{H}$).
+The implementation must provide, for every class, a constructor initializing every field as well as a body for each method in accordance with the signature ($\mathcal{H} \mid S \vdash I : S$).
 And lastly, the main expression must have Boolean type.
-The definition of these respective judgements is deferred to Appendix A.2.2 because there is nothing surprising for readers familiar with Java-like languages (though some might find the details of method inheritance with gradual types interesting).
+The definition of these respective judgements is deferred to the technical report because there is nothing surprising for readers familiar with Java-like languages (though some might find the details of method inheritance with gradual types interesting).